Tim Hauck: Playing career

-Hauck had a long and fairly successful NFL playing career.
+After his senior year at Montana, he declared for the 1990 NFL draft going undrafted, though he later signed with the New England Patriots that same year.
+He spent one season with the Patriots.
 In 1999 with the Philadelphia Eagles, Hauck replaced Mike Zordich as the starting strong-side safety, forming a tandem with Brian Dawkins.
 In 2000, Hauck was replaced by Damon Moore, but he remained with the Eagles as a reserve safety until the end of the 2001 season.
-He is perhaps best remembered as the player who tackled Dallas Cowboys wide receiver Michael Irvin, and caused his career-ending spinal cord injury in 1999.